State Senator Vinny deMacedo

 (R-Plymouth and Barnstable District)

-A long-time small business owner, Vinny has owned and operated RWA Mobil on Route 3A in the Cedarville section of South Plymouth since 1991, where he can still be found working early every weekday morning.
+A long-time small business owner, Senator deMacedo has owned and operated RWA Mobil on Route 3A in the Cedarville section of South Plymouth since 1991.

-He and his wife of 25 years, Jennifer, live in Plymouth.
-They have three children, ages 20, 18, and 16.
+He and his wife of 27 years, Jennifer, live in Plymouth.
+They have three adult children.

-While in the House, Representative deMacedo served in a leadership position for 12 years as the Ranking Minority Member on the House Ways and Means Committee, a key House committee which reviews all legislation related to the state’s finances as well as other important issues.
-Throughout his legislative career, he has been a strong and consistent voice for fiscal responsibility.
+Senator deMacedo serves in a leadership position as the Ranking Minority Member on the Senate Committee on Ways and Means, a key Senate committee which reviews all legislation related to the state’s finances as well as other important issues.
+He is also the Ranking Minority Member on the Joint Committee on Ways and Means where he serves as one of 6 members on the annual Budget Conference Committee.
+He has been a strong and consistent voice for fiscal responsibility.

 During his time on Beacon Hill, Senator deMacedo has been a champion of economic development, working to make Massachusetts more business-friendly.
 He has supported the local tourism industry and fought to preserve regional tourism funding.

-Senator deMacedo has also been a key legislative point person for public safety officials in Plymouth and Barnstable County, acclaimed for his leadership on public safety issues and initiatives to combat opiate addiction.
+Senator deMacedo has also been a key legislative point person for public safety officials in Plymouth and Barnstable County.
+He has been recognized for his leadership on public safety issues and initiatives to combat opiate addiction.

 In recognition of the high regard with which he is viewed by other current and former legislators, he also served as the past President of the Massachusetts Legislator’s Association.

-As a legislator, many associations have acknowledged Senator deMacedo for his efforts and advocacy.
+Throughout his tenure in the legislature, many associations have acknowledged Senator deMacedo for his legislative work.
 His awards include:

 - Twice named Legislator of the Year - Massachusetts Town Clerks Association